typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 -----------------------

 Now we have enough power to demonstrate that Scala’s integration with Java generics is faulty.
-Or, more likely, that Java’s generics are faulty.
+Or, more fairly, that Java’s generics are faulty.

 Consider this method type, in Scala: